top of page

 Recovery is an active process

-Whilst we tend to associate resting with complete inactivity, recovery researchers have found that there are things we can proactively do to help our minds and bodies relax and recharge (ten Brummelhuis & Bakker, 2012).
+Whilst we tend to associate resting with inactivity, recovery researchers have found that certain kinds of experience can actually help our minds and bodies to relax and recharge (ten Brummelhuis & Bakker, 2012).

 Image copyright Akson, Unsplash